 - Don’t miss the beautiful city park, called the English Garden.
-It is enchanting with its green lushness and it is so big that when you need a break there are, of course, beer gardens in the English Garden and cafes nearby.
+It is enchanting with its green lushness and it is so big that when you need a break there are, of course, beer gardens inside the English Garden and cafes nearby.

 - The Isar River offers great opportunities for active pursuits and it is easily accessible from the city.
 I recommend accessing it from the Deutsches Museum area.
-The river’s banks have been re-naturalized and Munich residents use them for bathing, running, cycling, walking their dogs and many other outdoor activities.
+The river’s banks have been re-naturalized and Munich residents use them for bathing, running, cycling, walking their dogs and many other outdoor activities – including barbecues.
 You can also purchase a bottle of good Munich beer at one of the kiosks strewn around the area and sip it while having a picnic, listening to the rushing water and indulging in some laid-back people watching.

 - Munich is a cycling paradise and has well-developed bike trails that are set apart from the roads so you are away from cars.
-I cycled to work every morning, half an hour out and back, and it was the most beautiful ride along the wide avenue of the Leopoldstrasse, especially in summer.

 Restaurants and Food:

 - If you’re a veggie lover, you might enjoy the Prinz Myshkin, offering sophisticated vegetarian cuisine.

 - Viktualienmarkt, is a permanent outside market where vendors sell delicious cheeses, veggies, fruit, wine, meat and sausages… You name it!
 It started out as a farmer’s market and inched its way up to a gourmet market over the years.
 Its pretty-sounding name stems from the old word for food, “Viktualien”!
 It’s also the place to get the absolute best authentic Bavarian pretzel.
 Turn to Karnoll’s Backstandl for the real thing.